joeyuscca/milstrip-validator/INSTRUCTIONS.md

 ## Requirements

+Before you get started, fork or otherwise publish a copy of this repo to your own GitHub or other SCM account to work in and ultimately share your completed solution.

 ### Functional

-- The library shall expose an interface *functionally* equivalent to the following:
+- The library shall expose an interface equivalent to the following (pre-scaffolded for you at `src/validator/validator.ts`):

   ```typescript
   interface IValidator {